Then this essential guide to planning your website is for you.

 (Using WordPress categories improves ease of navigation for visitors)

 If you need help with using post categories, refer to this tutorial:

 Step 7 – Formulating Your Content Strategy

 (Plan your content strategy)

-Now that you have researched your keywords and added a list of categories, the next step is to formulate your content strategy.
+Now that you have researched your keywords and created a list of categories, the next step is to define your content strategy.